leo-colisson/proof-at-the-end/README.md

 ## List of options:

-Here is the list of options and alias supported.
-Most options have a `no` version, with `no ` written before:
+Here is the list of options supported.
+Most options have a `no` version, with `no ` written before.
+Note that you may prefer to use directly the alias/styles (see next paragraph).

 - `category`: category of the proof (if you want to put proofs at several places), can be anything
 - `proof here`/`no proof here`: put (or not) the proof in the main text